KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 - fix: routing of User after deletion of Site/Device
 - fix: Site require User
+- deleting: foreign key constrains errors: "You cannot delete a Site with Devices" OR "Site deletion will delete those Devices: "
 - proposing new DeviceModel, DeviceType, Producer by Users for Admin approval
 - Device Faults: reporting, fixing, managing
 - Producer role
 - Fixer role
-- deleting: foreign key constrains errors: "You cannot delete a Site where are devices" OR "Site deletion will delete those Devices: "

 ####In next version

-- User limited to viewing for: DeviceProducer, DeviceType, DeviceModel
+##Versions history

+####0.1.8 (31.01.2021)

 - add a Device: filtering DeviceModels by Producer and DeviceType

-##Versions history

 ####0.1.7 (30.01.2021)

 - add a Device by User, with correct comboboxes values, including fix of access message
+- User limited to viewing for: DeviceProducer, DeviceType, DeviceModel

 ####0.1.6 (22.01.2021)